Shopping is often hampered by congested car parks, frayed tempers and countless examples of poor driver behaviour.

-According to the RAA, over half (53 per cent) of all stationary damage that happens to vehicles occurs in car parks.
-And this most commonly occurs during reversing (32 per cent) – either into the car park or trying to squeeze back out with other motorists hassling for your spot.
+According to the RAA, over half (53%) of all stationary damage that happens to vehicles occurs in car parks.
+And this most commonly occurs during reversing (32%) – either into the car park or trying to squeeze back out with other motorists hassling for your spot.

 What damage is occurring?

 While many car park accident claims deal with minor dents and scratches, there are other common damages reported, such as smashed tail lights and broken mirrors.

 Insurance cases are usually complex so proving who is at fault can be difficult in many claims.
 However, RAA Claims Manager Hayley Cain explained some of the rules that you should follow.